Faculty course offerings

 Alternative Assessments to Promote Engagement Accordion Closed

-This facilitated asynchronous self-paced online workshop (approximately 15 hours expected commitment) will assist you in designing and evaluating alternative assessments.
+This facilitated asynchronous self-paced online workshop (five to seven days, approximately 15 hours expected commitment) will assist you in designing and evaluating alternative assessments.
 Participants will have the opportunity to learn using authentic example assessments from NAU courses.
 Topics will include universal and inclusive assessment design, alignment of course objectives, activities, and assessments, scoring guides for feedback and grading, and selection and implementation of technologies.
 The workshop includes an implementation plan as part of the assessment.
 These will be offered throughout the academic year.

 Faculty development opportunities

 An online-facilitated workshop to assist faculty in the process of building or updating an online course.
 Faculty are provided with mentoring, technical support, and research-supported design recommendations.